diercan/access-ac-labs-2020/Cosmin_Tiru/w2_overview.md

 Now that we've defined that overview function above, and follow the same example, we can say that given the result from the identity function (the one defined in the command paragraph) as an input, we can extrapolate 2,3, n possible outcomes for my function (i.e. BuyBread function).
 Whenever I want to buy bread I can:

-1. Try to scam the vendor and provide them Monopoly money. (i.e. ButBreadNotAllowed)
+1. Try to scam the vendor and provide them Monopoly money. (i.e. BuyBreadNotAllowed)
 2. Try to beg for free bread (i.e. BuyBreadNoGiveways)
 3. Be an honest citizen (i.e. BuyBreadSucceeded)
 4. Feel free to expand if you find other possible scenarios.